 Pamela Kondé, Executive Director, Sosne Kondé Policy Solutions, PLLC

 With over 20 years of legal, public policy, and government relations experience, Pamela Kondé now serves as the Executive Director of Sosne Kondé Policy Solutions, PLLC.
-In this role, she provides a continuum of services for her clients, including policy analysis, strategic and grassroots organizing, government relations, and legal advocacy.
+In this role, she provides a continuum of services for her clients, including legal and policy analysis, education consulting, government relations, and strategic and grassroots organizing.

 Contact us today: Our unique combination of skills and outside-the-box approach can be a real game changer.
 Why wait?
 Connect with Sosne Kondé Policy Solutions on LinkedIn, Facebook, or Twitter, or contact us directly.